yosa12978/WikiMD/readme.md

 ## License

-This repo lisensed under GNU GPLv3 license.
+This repository licensed under GNU GPLv3 license.
 View [License](LICENSE) file for more details